MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 and don't use culture-specific collation ordering.
 The results are the same regardless of the current culture.

-When the input of an operator is a scalar value, the operator returns a **Boolean** value.
+When the input of an operator is a [scalar][15] value, the operator returns a **Boolean** value.
 When the input is a collection, the operator returns the elements of the collection that match the right-hand value of the expression.
 If there are no matches in the collection, comparison operators return an empty